PacktPublishing/Full-Stack-Web-Development-with-Remix/07-error-handling-in-remix/bee-rich/README.md

 # 7. Error Handling in Remix

 In this chapter, you will learn about error handling in Remix.
-We will work with Remix's `ErrorBoundary` and `CatchBoundary` components to handle errors in a declarative way.
-We will also revisit the concept of throwing responses in `loader` and `action` functions.
+We will work with Remix's `ErrorBoundary` component to handle errors in a declarative way.
+We will also review the concept of throwing responses in `loader` and `action` functions.

 ## Getting started